Te Quise Tanto

-The track was selected as the lead single from the album, and was released in December 2003 in North America, Latin America and Spain (see 2004 in music).
-It reached the number one position in Argentina, Spain, Venezuela and in the Billboard Hot Latin Tracks chart in the United States for six non-consecutive weeks, the longest stay at the summit by the singer in that chart to date.
+Upon its release, "Te Quise Tanto" received positive reviews from music critics.
+At the 13th ASCAP Awards, the song winner in the category of "Latin Pop-Ballad".
+Commercially, it was a success and peaked on the Billboard Hot Latin Tracks in the United States for six non-consecutive weeks, the longest stay at the summit by the singer in that chart to date.